Germinating the seeds

 If your water supply is very high in minerals (= "hard water"), it's best to use bottled water or rainwater.

 Fertilizing -- Feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
 After 3 months, you may switch to a granular fertilizer, feeding at half the dosage on the package.
-Or continue feeding weekly with dilute liquid fertilizer.
+Or continue feeding weekly with some dilute liquid fertilizer.

 Climate -- The plant will probably need to be grown indoors, except in Zones 10 or above.
 Ideal temperatures seem to be between 55 and 85 degrees F (13-29°C).
 I have no information how it will do outside that temperature range.
 Since it comes from forests, it enjoys filtered sunlight.
 Adult plants can handle some sun, but may need some shade from strong afternoon sun.
 Over about 50% humidity is best.